luchob/davicasa/README.md

 <pre>mvn package</pre>

-If the build is successfull in the target directory there should be a jar file named like <code>davicasa-1.0-SNAPSHOT-jar-with-dependencies.jar</code>.
-As the name implies the file contains the class files of davicasa as well as the classes of all dependencies user by the tool.
+If the build was successful in the target directory there should be a jar file named like <code>davicasa-1.0-SNAPSHOT-jar-with-dependencies.jar</code>.
+As the name implies the file contains the class files of davicasa as well as the classes of all dependencies used by the tool.
+The distibution contains some help resources.

 #Running